gpiskas/Centrality_Measures/README.md

 [1] Ulrik Brandes - A Faster Algorithm for Betweenness Centrality.
 Journal of Mathematical Sociology 25(2), 163-177 - 2001.
 [2] Vladimir Batagelj, Andrej Mrvar - Pajek - Analysis and visualisation of large networks. - ISSN 1318-4865 - 2003.

+Note: Implemented using Linux - using some Linux specific calls.